 The PCPD’s internal IT systems are developed and maintained by in-house staff and a local third-party service provider.
 The third-party service provider does not have access to personal data stored in the IT system except when it is carrying out trouble-shooting on it at PCPD under the supervision of PCPD staff.

 The PCPD maintains and executes retention policies of records containing personal data to ensure personal data is not kept longer than is necessary for the fulfilment of the purpose for which the data is or is to be used.
-Different retention periods apply to the various kinds of personal data collected and held by the PCPD in accordance with policies in standing instructions and administration manuals.
+Different retention periods apply to the various kinds of personal data collected and held by the PCPD in accordance with the policies set out in standing instructions and administration manuals.

 You should make your data access request by completing the Data Access Request Form (OPS003)(www.pcpd.org.hk/english/resources_centre/publications/forms/files/Dforme.pdf) and sending the completed Form directly to the Data Protection Officer by fax (2877 7026), by email at email@example.com, or in person or by mail to: -: